AIALRA-0/Seconds-Rule-Tiered-ANN/FINAL_REPORT.md

 * The larger nprobe is, the more clusters $\text{Top}(q, nprobe)$ contains, the larger the candidate set $C(q)$ becomes, the more likely it is to cover the true nearest neighbors, and recall will improve;
 * But at the same time, more lists need to be scanned, CPU computation increases, and the amount of DRAM / SSD data accessed is also linearly amplified, so I/O pressure and latency rise accordingly.

-In this project, we set nprobe to ${1, 2, 4, 8, 16, 32}$ for systematic comparison: from the all DRAM results, we can clearly see that as nprobe increases from 1 to 16, recall increases from a medium level and gradually approaches 1, but the average latency and p95 latency also rise significantly, which is typical behavior of IVF in engineering practice.
+Most workloads sweep nprobe ∈ {1,2,4,8,16,32}; the default workload uses a reduced subset {1,4,16} ,for systematic comparison: from the all DRAM results, we can clearly see that as nprobe increases from 1 to 16, recall increases from a medium level and gradually approaches 1, but the average latency and p95 latency also rise significantly, which is typical behavior of IVF in engineering practice.
 And once SSD is introduced into the model, nprobe not only affects CPU computation time, but more directly determines “how many lists a query touches, and how many SSD reads it triggers”, thereby scaling up into overall tail latency through SSD page counts and I/O amplification.

 ### 4.2 Tiered DRAM + SSD Model